-CBD is the the Yang to the THC’s Ying.
+CBD is the Yang to the THC’s Ying.
 The nature of this non-psychoactive cannabinoid makes it a perfect antidote to the high THC gives you.
 Simply put, CBD blocks THC from binding to the cannabinoid receptors of your brain, which results in mitigating the effects of the psychoactive counterpart.
 Even if you live in a country where marijuana is illegal, most countries allow the use of hemp CBD.
 The easiest way to buy CBD is to purchase hemp CBD oil which has the same effect as cannabis CBD.
-On the other hand, if you live in a weed-friendly country, you can even buy the so-called rescue tonic that is made with a purpose to kill the high in a hurry.
+On the other hand, if you live in a weed-friendly country, you can even buy the so-called rescue tonic made to kill the high in a hurry.

 7. Take a Cold Shower

 When you’re smoking cannabis at home, and things get out of control, go straight to the bathroom and take a cold shower.
 While cold showers are something repulsive for some people, hopping in cold water for a few minutes can help you get back on Earth when you green out.
 If you have no access to a shower at the time, you may very well splash a bit of ice-cold water on your face.
 It will trigger an immediate decrease in heart rate as a means of survival.